apple/coremltools/docs-guides/source/opt-workflow.md

 :height: 280px
 :class: imgnoborder

-A hypothetical "accuracy-compression amount" trade-off curve to illustrate what you may see on average for different compression workflows.
+A hypothetical “accuracy-compression amount” trade-off curve to illustrate what you may see on average for different compression workflows.
 ```